alxfarrell/lex-workit/README.md

 # lex-workit
 Workout app that allows users to view workouts, create an account to add personalized workouts, and share workouts via email.
+To start, download & extract the project folder, cd into it, run npm install for any dependecies and then cd into the lex-workit-frontend folder, run npm start and enjoy!

 ## AI Assistance and References
 ----------------------------